 We reviewed 10 of the best litter boxes for smaller apartments in this article.
 Most seem quite small, but they are designed to be used in small spaces.

 A Quick Comparison of Our Favorites in 2022

 |Best Overall||Nature's Miracle High Sided Cat Litter Box||

 |Best Value||Van Ness High Sides Cat Litter Pan||

-The 10 Best Litter Boxes for a Small Apartments — Reviews & Top Picks 2021
+The 10 Best Litter Boxes for Small Apartments

-1. Nature’s Miracle Just For Cats Advanced High Sided Cat Litter Box — Best Overall
+1. Nature’s Miracle Advanced High Sided Cat Litter Box – Best Overall

-The Nature’s Miracle Just For Cats Advanced High Sided Cat Litter Box is by far the best overall cat litter box for small apartments.
+The Nature’s Miracle Just For Cats Advanced High Sided Cat Litter Box is by far the overall best cat litter box for a small apartment.
 When you live in a small apartment, your cat can easily spread litter everywhere — literally.
 With this in mind, this litter box is designed with taller sides.
 This helps keep the litter in the box when your cat digs.

 The surface of the litter box has an antimicrobial coating, which keeps odors to a minimum.
 Bacteria won’t grow alongside the sides of the box, and the litter won’t clump to the bottom.
 It is also much easier to clean when the time comes, so you don’t have to purchase a new box quite as often.
 The open design makes it acceptable to most cats.